HPNet: Deep Primitive Segmentation Using Hybrid Representations: Related Work

-HPNet is most relevant to SPFN~\cite{li2019supervised} and ParseNet~\cite{Sharma_2018_CVPR}.
+Our work is most relevant to SPFN~\cite{li2019supervised} and ParseNet~\cite{Sharma_2018_CVPR}.
 SPFN proposed a supervised primitive fitting method to predict per-point properties, including segmentation labels, type labels, and normals.
 Then they introduced a differential model estimation module to fit the primitive parameters.
-Based on this, ParseNet proposed a complete model that can handle more primitives, including B-spline patches.
+ParseNet proposed a complete model that can handle more primitives, including B-spline patches.
 However, in the segmentation part of their work, they mainly utilized semantic supervision, which ignored the importance of combining geometric features such as sharp edges.
-Another novelty of HPNet is that it designs the prediction of per-point shape parameters and leverages spectral embedding to generate clearer dense point-wise descriptors.
+Another novelty of HPNet is that we design the prediction of per-point shape parameters and leverage spectral embedding to generate clearer dense point-wise descriptors.

-\textbf{Hybrid representations for 3D recognition.} Our approach is motivated by recent works that leverage hybrid geometric representations for solving 3D vision tasks.
-Examples include leveraging different types of keypoints for relative pose estimation~\cite{yang2020extreme}, utilizing hybrid geometric primitives for 3D object detection~\cite{ZhangSYH20}, and geometric synthesis under hybrid representations~\cite{PoursaeedFAK20}.
-This work differentiates from prior works by learning two spectral descriptors and a weighting sub-module that combines different geometric representations.
+\paragraph{Hybrid representations for 3D recognition.} Our approach is motivated by recent methods that use hybrid geometric representations for solving 3D vision tasks.
+Examples include leveraging different types of keypoints for relative pose estimation~\cite{DBLP:conf/nips/GuibasHL19,yang2020extreme}, utilizing hybrid geometric primitives for 3D object detection and segmentation~\cite{DBLP:conf/cvpr/ZhangLWZH19,ZhangSYH20}, and geometric synthesis under hybrid representations~\cite{DBLP:journals/tog/ZhangYMLHVH20,PoursaeedFAK20}.
+Our work differentiates from prior methods by learning two spectral descriptors and a weighting sub-module that combines different geometric representations.
 In particular, the weighting sub-module models entropy for feature representations.
 This functionality is hard to achieve using alternative techniques, e.g., feature transformation networks.
-The weighting sub-module is also recent to the line of work on feature selection~\cite{TangAL14,Liu:2007:CMFS,Li:2017:FS}.
+The weighting sub-module is also relevant to the line of work on feature selection~\cite{TangAL14,Liu:2007:CMFS,Li:2017:FS}.
 The resulting weights are derived from solving a quadratic program.